Happy family of three having fun outside

 Director of Family Support Services

-Audrey has worked as a Supervised Visitation Facilitator for PEI Kids since 2016 and assumed the role of Family Support Services Coordinator in 2019.
-Since then, she has been promoted to the department Director, serving as an excellent liaison to caseworkers at the Division of Child Protection & Permanency (DCPP).
-Her responsibilities include supervising visitation facilitators and drivers who provide services to our DCPP clients, scheduling over 30,000 miles of transports and supporting over 1,600 supervised visits annually for children in foster care.
-Audrey has a Bachelors degree in Psychology from Rutgers University and has varied work experience preparing her for her current role.
-Audrey’s care and concern for children is evident in her work and in the dedicated service and support she provides for her staff.
+Audrey Massey is PEI KIDS’ Director of Family Support Services serving as an excellent liaison to caseworkers and supervisors at the Division of Child Protection & Permanency to support the needs of children and families under DCPP supervision.
+Audrey’s responsibilities include supervising staff who provide services to DCPP clients.
+Audrey schedules over 30,000 miles of transports and supports over 1,600 hours of supervised visits annually.
+Audrey has a B.A. in Psychology from Rutgers University with a range of professional experience preparing her for her current role.
+Audrey’s care and concern for children is evident in her work and in the dedicated support she provides for department staff, caseworkers, and clients.

 Board of Trustees